Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Physics

-A projectile of mass $m$ is fired from a point $\mathbf{r}_0$ with velocity $\mathbf{v}$, while a wind blows with constant velocity $\mathbf{u}$.
-The gravitational acceleration is $\mathbf{g}$ and the air exerts a drag force on the projectile equal to $mk$ times the velocity of the wind \emph{relative to the projectile}. \begin{enumerate} \item Write down and solve the equation model to find the trajectory of the projectile. \item Suppose that $\mathbf{v}$ is vertical and $\mathbf{u}$ is horizontal.
-Show that the travel time $T$ of the projectile satisfies the implicit equation
+A projectile of mass $m$ is fired from the (flat) ground with velocity $\mathbf{v}_{0}$, while a wind blows with constant velocity $\mathbf{u}$.
+The gravitational acceleration is $\mathbf{g}$ and the air exerts a drag force on the projectile equal to $mk$ times the velocity of the projectile \emph{relative to the wind}. \begin{enumerate} \item Write down and solve the equation model to find the trajectory of the projectile (assuming the projectile starts at the origin $\mathbf{x_0 = 0})$ \item Suppose that $\mathbf{v}_{0}$ is vertical and $\mathbf{u}$ is horizontal.
+Show that the travel time $T$ of when the projectile hits the ground satisfies the implicit equation